faucetsdn/daq/docs/ata_setup.md

 # Assembly Test Appliance (ATA) Setup Documentation

+Start with a basic [DAQ Quickstart Setup](quickstart.md), and make sure the base install is working.
+No physical switch in required, rather the system just needs a single network port (either USB adapter or built-in NIC will work).

-The [ata.yaml](../config/system/ata.yaml) daq configuration file shows a baseline example of how to setup a DAQ install for network diagnostics.
+The [ata.yaml](../config/system/ata.yaml) DAQ configuration file shows a baseline example of how to setup an install for network diagnostics.

 Key fields of interest:
 * `switch_setup:`